-Hancock Public School's World's Best Workforce Plan focuses our continuous improvement efforts on instruction and achievement for all students.
+Hancock Public School's Comprehensive Achievement and Civic Readiness Plan focuses our continuous improvement efforts on instruction and achievement for all students.

 Our Strategic Plan provides the focus and helps us establish our priorities for student achievement.
 A copy of the Hancock Public School District's Strategic Plan can be found at the following address: